starwolves/space/README.md

 ### Features
 * Parallelized ECS (Entity Component System) architecture. 🐆
 * Pure Rust.
 No garbage collection & high parallel game logic execution speeds.
+* Data-oriented & modular, everything is its own entity with components within a thread-safe and strictly compiled environment.
+It is easy to add and remove entities, systems, components, map cells and more simply by managing [plugins that will get compiled with the project.] (https://bevyengine.org/learn/book/getting-started/plugins/)
+* Inventory system, pick up, wear, attach, place and equip items with character entities.
+* Melee & projectile combat systems, damage player, ship walls or other entities with various types of damage and the ability to target specific body parts.
+* Advanced bbcode chat, with support for examining entities, modular (radio) channels and proximity communication.
+* Configurable console commands, including rcon admin commands.
 * Fearless multi-threading and resource access across multiple threads.
 * Built with the cutting-edge & concurrent [Rapier 3D Physics engine](https://rapier.rs/).
 * Netcoded 3D positions are broadcasted, rates dynamically throttled on a per client basis to meet bandwidth usage quotas.
 * A concurrent [Doryen-FOV](https://github.com/jice-nospam/doryen-fov) (field of view) algorithm for all pawns.
+* Clients can load in custom entities and custom game data on a per server basis thanks to a traditional content folder approach.
+Allowing modders to create new entities such as items, characters, sounds, ship cells and MUCH more.
+* Godot Addressable references are used for efficient and dynamic netcode that works well with custom content.
 * Moddable and cell based map support including a GUI editor with support for sizes up to 1km by 1km with 100k+ dynamic ship cells as map size is currently bottlenecked by the FOV algorithm.
 * Character meshes and animations are fully moddable and integrated with [Mixamo](https://www.mixamo.com/) for rigging.
-* Entities are loaded from an external content folder for the client.
-Allowing modders to create new entities such as items, characters, sounds, ship cells and more.
-* Godot Addressable references are used for efficient and dynamic netcode that works well with custom content.
-* Data-oriented & modular, everything is its own entity with components with a thread-safe strict compiler combined with an extremely fast ECS database-like approach.
-It is easy to add and remove systems, components and to turn them into plugins and more.
-* Inventory system, pick up, wear, attach, place and equip items with character entities.
-* Melee & projectile combat systems, damage player, ship walls or other entities with various types of damage and the ability to target specific body parts.
-* Advanced bbcode chat, with support for examining entities, modular (radio) channels and proximity communication.
-* Configurable console commands, including rcon admin commands.

 ## Getting Started